amcgladd/react-taproom/README.md

 * Add ability to add kegs to masterKegList- Complete

-* Implement uuid to each keg object
+* Implement uuid to each keg object- Complete

-* Allow admin to delete a keg
+* Allow admin to delete a keg- Complete

 * Allow admin to edit a keg's properties

+* Style kegs according to type of beer

 ## Notes

 Unforeseen issues / questions:

-* How to dynamically change data e.g. add a keg delete or edit a keg on the masterKegList.
+* How to dynamically edit a keg on the masterKegList.

 * How to implement a styling framework like Google Materialize

-* How to include html for buttons in a JSX loop without them being props of the data

 * Alternatively, should each button be a subcomponent of the keg component?